SarahMoosve/Cypress_APIHandling/README.md

 # Cypress_APIHandling
-In the repository I have used various ways to mock, intercept and send HTTP requests using Cypress.
+In the repository, various ways are used to mock, intercept and send HTTP requests using Cypress.

 ## Project Structure
 - `describe`: is a Mocha function that groups related test cases.
 This suite is focused on mocking HTTP request/responses.